-Name and Classification of Associate or Joint Venture Intended Principal Activity Nature of Investment Place of Principal Business Method of Accounting Note Current Ownership Interest (Non- Diluted) Radicle (Associate) Vertically- integrated cannabis operations Common shares Royalty interest Canada Equity method FVTPL 8(a) 9(c) 25% (i) Civilized (Associate) Media company and lifestyle brand Convertible debenture Warrants Canada FVTPL FVTPL 8(b) 9(e) 9(e) 0% (ii) PharmHouse (Joint Venture) Vertically- integrated cannabis operations Common shares Loan receivable Canada Equity method Amortized cost 8(c) 7 49% (iii) Canapar (Associate) Hemp cultivation and CBD extraction Common shares Call option Italy Equity method FVTPL 8(d) 9(f) 49% ^(iv) Greenhouse Juice (Associate) Plant-based beverage production and distribution Convertible debentures Warrants Canada FVTPL FVTPL 8(e) 9(g) 9(g) 0% ^(v) Herbert (Associate) Adult-use cannabis beverage and edible production and distribution Preferred shares Warrant Canada Equity method FVTPL 8(f) 9(h) 27% ^(vi) LeafLink Intl.
-(Associate) B2B supply chain and marketplace technology platform Common shares Canada Equity method 8(g) 18% ^(vii) High Beauty (Associate) Cannabis beauty products production and distribution Preferred shares Warrant United States Equity method FVTPL 8(h) 9(i) 21% ^(viii)
+Name and Classification of Associate or Joint Venture Intended Principal Activity Nature of Investment Place of Principal Business Method of Accounting Note Current Ownership Interest (Non- Diluted) Radicle (Associate) Vertically- integrated cannabis operations Common shares Royalty interest Canada Equity method FVTPL 9(a) 10(c) 25% (i) Civilized (Associate) Media company and lifestyle brand Convertible debenture Warrants Canada FVTPL FVTPL 9(b) 10(e) 10(e) 0% (ii) PharmHouse (Joint Venture) Vertically- integrated cannabis operations Common shares Shareholder loan Promissory note Canada Equity method Amortized cost Amortized cost 9(c) 8 8 49% (iii) Canapar (Associate) Hemp cultivation and CBD extraction Common shares Call option Italy Equity method FVTPL 9(d) 10(f) 49% (iv) Greenhouse Juice (Associate) Plant-based beverage production and distribution Convertible debentures Warrants Canada FVTPL FVTPL 9(e) 10(g) 10(g) 0% (v) Herbert (Associate) Adult-use cannabis beverage and edible production and distribution Preferred shares Warrant Canada Equity method FVTPL 9(f) 10(h) 27% (vi) LeafLink Intl.
+(Associate) B2B supply chain and marketplace technology platform Common shares Canada Equity method 9(g) 18% (vii) High Beauty (Associate) Cannabis beauty products production and distribution Preferred shares Convertible promissory note Warrants United States Equity method FVTPL FVTPL 9(h) 10(i) 10(i) 21% (viii)

-- (i) The Company owns 24% of the equity of Radicle on a fully diluted basis and has the right to designate 20% of the director nominees. - (ii) As at September 30, 2019, the Company does not hold any voting shares in Civilized.
-The Company has provided debt financing in the form of a convertible debenture and holds warrants in Civilized that together, if exercised, represent approximately 22% of the equity of Civilized on a fully diluted basis.
-Additionally, the Company has the right to designate 20% of the director nominees. - (iii) The Company owns 49% of the equity of PharmHouse on a fully diluted basis and has the right to designate 40% of the director nominees. - (iv) The Company owns 47% of the equity of Canapar Corp. on a fully diluted basis.
-Canapar Corp. is a private company incorporated in Canada that owns 100% of the issued and outstanding common shares of Canapar SrL, an Italian entity.
-Additionally, the Company has the right to designate one nominee to Canapar Corp.'s three-member board of directors; the Company's nomination right increases to two nominees in the event that the number of members of Canapar Corp.'s board of directors increases above five members. - (v) As at September 30, 2019, the Company does not hold any voting shares in Greenhouse Juice.
-The Company has provided debt financing in the form of a convertible debenture and holds warrants in Greenhouse Juice that together, if exercised, represent approximately 25% of the equity of Greenhouse Juice on a fully diluted basis (excluding the control warrant, discussed below).
-Additionally, the Company has the right to designate 20% of the director nominees. - (vi) The Company owns 23% of the equity of Herbert on a fully diluted basis (excluding the control warrant, discussed below) and has the right to designate 20% of the director nominees. - (vii) The Company owns 18% of the equity of LeafLink Intl. on a fully diluted basis and has the right to designate 33% of the director nominees. - (viii) The Company owns 18% of the equity of High Beauty on a fully diluted basis and has the right to designate 20% of the director nominees.
+- The Company owns 23% of the equity of Radicle on a fully diluted basis and has the right to designate 20% of (i) the director nominees. - As at December 31, 2019, the Company does not hold any voting shares in Civilized.
+The Company has provided (ii) debt financing in the form of a convertible debenture and holds warrants in Civilized that together, if exercised, represent approximately 26% of the equity of Civilized on a fully diluted basis.
+Additionally, the Company has the right to designate 20% of the director nominees. - (iii) The Company owns 49% of the equity of PharmHouse on a fully diluted basis and has the right to designate 40% - of the director nominees.

+The Company owns 47% of the equity of Canapar Corp. on a fully diluted basis.
+Canapar Corp. is a private (iv) company incorporated in Canada that owns 100% of the issued and outstanding common shares of Canapar SrL, an Italian entity.
+Additionally, the Company has the right to designate one nominee to Canapar Corp.'s threemember board of directors, the Company's nomination right increases to two nominees in the event that the number of members of Canapar Corp.'s board of directors increases above five members. - As at December 31, 2019, the Company does not hold any voting shares in Greenhouse Juice.
+The Company (v) has provided debt financing in the form of a convertible debenture and holds warrants in Greenhouse Juice that together, if exercised, represent approximately 25% of the equity of Greenhouse Juice on a fully diluted basis (excluding the control warrant, discussed below).
+Additionally, the Company has the right to designate 20% of the director nominees. - The Company owns 23% of the equity of Herbert on a fully diluted basis (excluding the control warrant, discussed (vi) below) and has the right to designate 20% of the director nominees.

-NOTES TO THE CONDENSED INTERIM CONSOLIDATED FINANCIAL STATEMENTS FOR THE THREE AND SIX MONTHS ENDED SEPTEMBER 30, 2019 AND 2018
+NOTES TO THE CONDENSED INTERIM CONSOLIDATED FINANCIAL STATEMENTS FOR THE THREE AND NINE MONTHS ENDED DECEMBER 31, 2019 AND 2018